News, Honors and Awards 2011

 - MS4 Core Clerkship Teaching Awards: Kathryn Eubank, M.D., and Reeni Abraham, M.D.

-Population-Based Research Optimizing Screening through Personalized Regimens (PROSPR) consortium to include UT Southwestern and Parkland
+Population-Based Research Optimizing Screening through Personalized Regimens (PROSPR) Consortium to include UT Southwestern and Parkland

 Drs.
 Celette Skinner and Ethan Halm received a five-year, $6.3 million NCI colorectal cancer screening center grant to be part of a new national PROSPR consortium.
-The Parkland-UT Southwestern PROSPR Center represents a multidisciplinary collaboration between the Parkland Hospital and Health System, UT Southwestern Medical Center, Simmons Cancer Center, and UT School of Public Health.
-GIM faculty involved in this research endeavor include: Ethan Halm, M.D., M.P.H., Ruben Amarasingham, M.D., MBA, and Noel Santini, M.D.
+The Parkland-UT Southwestern PROSPR Center represents a multidisciplinary collaboration between the Parkland Hospital and Health System, UT Southwestern Medical Center, Simmons Comprehensive Cancer Center, and UT School of Public Health.
+GIM faculty involved in this research endeavor include: Ethan Halm, M.D., M.P.H., Ruben Amarasingham, M.D., M.B.A., and Noel Santini, M.D.
 The goal of the PROSPR Center is to optimize CRC screening through personalized regimens in our integrated safety-net health system serving a large and diverse population of under- and uninsured patients in Dallas.

-Dr. Amit Shah Leads Education Modules Project for Teaching Geriatrics Basic Competencies
+Shah Leads Education Modules Project for Teaching Geriatrics Basic Competencies

 Amit Shah, M.D., will lead a new POGOe project that is underway, collaborating with several physicians, including members of the University of Alabama's Reynolds Foundation team.
 The POGOe Geriatric Education Modules (Web-GEMs) will be a series of online clinical cases designed for teaching MS3/MS4 students basic competencies in geriatrics.
 Envisioned as a virtual curriculum, these clinical cases are to be based on each of the AAMC Geriatrics Competencies and other important geriatrics syndromes and will be designed for easy integration into core clinical clerkships with emphasis on "core topics".